What Is the Consumer Financial Protection Bureau?

-The central mission of the Consumer Financial Protection Bureau is to make markets for consumer financial products and services work for Americans—whether they are applying for a mortgage, choosing among credit cards, or using any number of other consumer financial products.
+The CFPB aims to make markets for consumer financial products and services work for Americans.
+This includes applying for a mortgage, choosing a credit card, or using other consumer financial products.

-The CFPB is an independent bureau funded by the Federal Reserve, tasked with drafting and enforcing regulations for banks, equity markets, credit unions, debt collectors, mortgage lenders, and other entities offering financial goods and services.
+The CFPB is a federal regulator funded by the Federal Reserve.
+It drafts and enforces regulations for banks, credit unions, mortgage lenders, and other financial services companies.

 Functions and Responsibilities of the CFPB

-- Enforce federal anti-discrimination laws with respect to consumer finance
+- Enforce federal anti-discrimination laws in consumer finance

 - Make rules, supervise, and enforce federal consumer financial protection laws